 Options trading has its own vernacular.
 To get started with the basics of trading options, it’s important to familiarize yourself with options trading terminology.
-(This will also come in handy when you are reading Cabot Options Trader, my premium options advisory service.)
+(This will also come in handy when you are reading Cabot Options Trader, my premium options advisory service, or the brand new Cabot Options Institute advisories.)

 An option is a contract that allows you to buy (call option) or sell (put option) a certain amount of an underlying stock (100 shares unless adjusted for a split or other corporate action) at a specific price (strike price) for a set amount of time (any time prior to its expiration).